mckinsey/vizro/vizro-ai/README.md

 ### Easy-to-use

 One of the key strengths of Vizro-AI lies in its natural language capabilities, making it accessible to coding novices.
-Vizro-AI provides a user-friendly interface that allows to create interactive charts and dashboards while offering detailed insights about the data and the generated code.
+Vizro-AI offers a user-friendly interface that allows to create interactive charts and dashboards while offering detailed insights about the data and the generated code.

 ### Visually-optimized